 13. Scrooge (1951)

-A Christmas classic movie directed by Brian Desmond Hurst, it tells a story about a mean old man named Ebenezer Scrooge who is visited by Marley’s ghost.
-He was shown his past, present and future during the visit to see if he wants to change.
+A Christmas classic movie, it tells a story about a mean old man named Ebenezer Scrooge who is visited by Marley’s ghost.

 14. The Year Without a Santa Claus (1974)